nutanix-japan/EraWithOracle/deploy_oracle_rac_era/deploy_oracle_rac_era.rst

     - *XYZ1*
     - 10.42.\ *XYZ*\ .132-10.42.\ *XYZ*\ .253

 In our lab we will only create and assign two VLANs inside Era and the DHCP distribution to be managed by Era.
-This would be the equivalent of the network administration providing IP blocks to be exclusively used for Oracle RAC servers.

 .. note::

   We are assuming that the following IPs are available for use.
 If you are unsure please use a IP scanner `tool <https://angryip.org/download/>`_ to choose 2 blocks of 5 IP addresses.
 This will be enough for our Oracle RAC 2 node cluster.